 It used to be that a change of scope was a sign of things gone wrong.
 In today’s world, it is a sign of a growing relationship.
 RFPs or scopes of work (SOW) written before the collaborative thinking and discovery (steps 1 through 3 above) will never fully capture what ultimately needs to be delivered.

 There will be a more refined project plan based on the discovery phase findings and results of user testing and feedback.
 It may be a more elaborate scope of work or, in some cases, a fundamentally different project altogether.
 In fact, it could even mean a decision to not pursue the project at all — a shiver-inducing prospect for many agencies.

 “As part of the branding process, you reach several forks in the road where you need to select the right path.
 Sometimes, the best decision is to not move forward – or go in a completely different direction.
 It takes the right agency relationship and very competent people to choose it.”

 — Andrew Boyd, former CMO, Dimensional Insight

 The truth of the matter is that what is best for the client and their customers is best for the agency.
-If the scope is bigger, smaller, different, difficult, uncomfortable, exciting or, simply out of your wheelhouse, it is an opportunity for both the agency and client to continue to build a relationship based on trust.
+If the scope is bigger, smaller, different, difficult, uncomfortable, exciting or simply out of your wheelhouse, it is an opportunity for both the agency and the client to continue to build a relationship based on trust.

 Often this re-scope will: